 - 1. It starts with education-education that starts early and encompasses all of society.
 That's why we have focused on toolkits that are accessible and adaptable to a range of ages and cultures around the world.
 It's why we have created resources for the family as well as the classroom. - 2.
 It leads to transformation.
 Although self-standing, our toolkits sequentially build upon one another.
 The first ('Meet Your Mighty Organs') empowers students and their families to learn all about their vital and mighty organs, whilst being introduced to the concept of organ donation.
 The second ('Let's Get Mighty Healthy') offers the best information available on how to practically live a healthy life (at any age).
 Along the way, students also learn how the health of their organs affects their overall health, as well as what organ donation is all about.
 The third ('The Mighty Kind Movement') seeks to show people how powerful their small, individual choices can be-inspiring them to change the world through kindness.
 Far from being a lofty, sentimental idea devoid of practical touch points, we anchor the concept of kindness in actual activities that everyone can participate in-empowering anyone to take better care of themselves, their loved ones and the world at large. - 3.
 It reaches wider still.
-By doing all of this, and by initiating a global month of awareness (Orgtober), we hope to spark a growing movement of people from every generation and country that truly understand that, in the end, it's what's on the inside that truly counts.
-Register your school today at: Orgamites.ca. - When I went looking for elementary-level educational materials about organ donation, at that time I couldn't find any.
+By doing all of this, and by initiating a global month of awareness (Orgtober), we hope to spark a growing movement of people from every generation and country that truly understand that in the end, it's what's on the inside that truly counts.
+Register your school today at: Orgamites.ca - When I went looking for elementary-level educational materials about organ donation, at that time I couldn't find any.
 It's important to teach kids about citizenship and altruism.
 Organ donation is not just about death, it's part of a medical treatment.
-Let's treat it the same way as the topic of blood donation; the idea of giving and helping other people." - Bernie Boulet, Grade 2 Teacher and mom of Logan Boulet, Alberta, Canada - Folks who may at first have found the idea of teaching younger kids about organ donation off-putting are coming around and seeing the vision and the value of education at this early age.
-The Orgamites truly live up to their promise and are a surprising but welcome resource for teachers everywhere." - Jenny Ryan, Manager, Public Education & Awareness Organ & Tissue Donation & Transplantation, Canadian Blood Services
+Let's treat it the same way as the topic of blood donation; the idea of giving and helping other people." - Bernie Boulet, Grade 2 Teacher and mom of Logan Boulet, Alberta, Canada - Thanks to the Orgamites, there's now an easy, age appropriate way to convey such an important, complex and difficult subject matter to young children in a relatable way.
+Parents and teachers feel more comfortable and empowered via these mighty yet fun characters.
+We're thrilled to be collaborating with them and including them in our 'giving to help others' education programme." - Jenny Ryan, Manager, Public Education & Awareness Organ & Tissue Donation & Transplantation, Canadian Blood Services